Doctor working on laptop

 Email communication with patients: privacy and patient safety

-Summary: Patients are increasingly expecting their doctors to communicate via email as it is often easier and more convenient for them.
-There are several issues to consider from a privacy, patient safety and communication perspective.
-This factsheet reviews these concerns.
+Patients are increasingly expecting their doctors to communicate via email as it is often easier and more convenient for them.
+This factsheet reviews issues to consider when using email relating to privacy, communication and patient safety.

 Quick guide